findconvergence/s3-create-elasticsearch-record/README.md

 # s3-create-elasticsearch-record
 This Python 3.6 package for AWS Lambda creates a record in AWS Elasticsearch when sent an 'ObjectCreate' event from an s3 bucket.
 * Set up as many s3 bucket triggers as you like.
+We can handle it.
 * Also creates a new index in Elasticsearch if you don't already have one.